chembl/tractability_pipeline_v2/README.md

 `run-ot-pipeline-v2 genes.csv`

 where `genes.csv` is a file with one Ensembl Gene ID per line in the first column of the file.
-No header is expected.
+No header is required.
+Any other present columns will be ignored.